Trade directory · San Jose metro · California

 Licensing Requirements

-California C-39 Roofing Contractor license required.
-Must pass Law & Business exam and trade-specific exam.
-4 years journeyman experience OR equivalent combination of education and experience.
-License renewal every 2 years with 12 hours continuing education.
+C-39 Roofing Contractor license required through CSLB.
+Must pass Law & Business exam plus C-39 trade exam.
+Requires 4 years journeyman experience or equivalent combination of education and experience.
+License renewed every 2 years with 12 hours continuing education.

 §2